Acting U.S. attorney general balks at testifying under subpoena threat

 Nadler also has tussled with the Justice Department over the scheduling for Whitaker’s testimony.

-On Thursday, Nadler claimed some Justice Department officials may have counseled Whitaker not to attend Friday’s hearing, although he still believes Whitaker will show up.
+On Thursday, Nadler also claimed some Justice Department officials may have counseled Whitaker not to attend Friday’s hearing.

+A Justice Department spokeswoman said Whitaker had been preparing for the hearing since December, a process that has involved mock hearings and briefings by dozens of staffers in every major component of the department.

+Assistant Attorney General Stephen Boyd, in a letter to Nadler, said Whitaker is prepared to discuss some topics if the subpoena threat is removed, including his decision not to recuse himself from the Russia probe.

+“The Acting Attorney General will testify that at no time did the White House ask for...any promises or commitments concerning the Special Counsel’s investigation,” Boyd wrote.

+However, Boyd added, Whitaker cannot divulge details of his confidential discussions with Trump because certain communications are “vital to a president’s ability to discharge the responsibilities of his office.”

-Republicans blasted Democrats for using the possibility of a subpoena to hang over Whitaker’s head after he voluntarily agreed to appear.
+Republicans blasted Democrats for hanging the possibility of a subpoena over Whitaker’s head after he voluntarily agreed to appear.

-“This subpoena is nothing short of political theater, choreographed by the chairman and starring the acting attorney general as some mythological protector of secrets,” said Doug Collins, the most senior Republican on the Judiciary Committee.

-Representative Jim Jordan, a member of the conservative Freedom Caucus, also blasted the move.
+Doug Collins, the most senior Republican on the Judiciary Committee, accused Democrats of “political theater” and later said they had clearly “overplayed their hand” by threatening to subpoena a cooperating witness.

+Trump, when asked on Thursday about the dispute between Nadler and Whitaker, said of Whitaker: “He’s an outstanding person.
+I would say, if he did testify, he’d do very well.
+He’s an outstanding person.
+A very, very fine man.”

-Reporting by Sarah N. Lynch; Editing by Bill Trott
+Reporting by Sarah N. Lynch; additional reporting by Alexandra Alper; Editing by Bill Trott and Chizu Nomiyama